Stocco/goezswagger/README.md

 	    The number before `:` indicates the responseCode
 	    and the model indicates which model is to be associated with that response.

-	- method name should be lower case
+	- method annotation value should be in lower case

 //@path `your-api-path`
 //@method `method`
-//@summary `summary-of-your-api-route`
+//@summary `summary of your api route`
 //@tags `create`
 //@request `MyDummyModel`
 //@response `200:MyDummyModelResponse`